juanse77/plain-text-total-editor/README.md

 You can check the privacy policy in [Total-Plain-Text-Editor Pivacy Policy](https://juanse77.github.io/total-plain-text-editor/privacy-policy.html)

 ## Donate:
-If you want to contribute to our initiative, please [support us with a coffee](https://buymeacoffee.com/total.plain.text.editor) ;D
+If you like the app, please [support us with a coffee](https://buymeacoffee.com/total.plain.text.editor) ;D

 &copy; 2024 Total Plain Text Editor